-The Company capitalizes the costs of computer software developed for internal use in accordance with the American Institute of Certified Public Accountants ("AICPA") Statement of Position ("SOP") 98-1, "Accounting for the Costs of Computer Software Developed or Obtained for Internal Use".
+The Company capitalizes the costs of computer software developed for internal use.
 Accordingly, the Company has capitalized the external costs and certain internal payroll costs to acquire and develop computer software.
 Deferred software costs are amortized on a straight-line basis over their estimated useful lives of 3 to 5 years.
+Amortization expense of deferred software costs during 2009, 2008 and 2007 was \$7.1 million, \$5.6 million, and \$4.0 million, respectively.